I'm a first-time buyer but my partner isn't - will this affect me?

 When getting a joint mortgage with someone else, the process can differ if only one of you is a first-time buyer.
 We break down how in this Mortgage 101 article.

-1. Stamp Duty Land Tax (SDLT)
+Stamp Duty Land Tax (SDLT)

-3. Deposit requirements
+Deposit requirements

 Your partner's previous homeownership experience may be advantageous when it comes to funding your deposit.
 If they have equity from the sale of their previous property, they might be able to contribute a larger deposit compared to what you can as a first-time buyer.
 This will affect your loan-to-value (LTV) ratio and the interest rates you can qualify for.
+The bigger the deposit the more favourable the rate.

-4. Financial obligations
+Financial obligations and credit implications

 Your partner's existing mortgage or financial commitments from their previous property could impact your joint financial situation.
 Lenders in the UK consider both applicants' credit histories and debt when assessing mortgage applications.
-Your partner's existing obligations might affect the loan amount, interest rate, and affordability calculations.

-5. Homeownership experience
+Homeownership experience

 Your partner's previous experience as a homeowner can be helpful when it comes to navigating the UK property market.
 They’ll have an idea of how the process works and what could potentially go wrong, which stands you in good stead.